indiealexh/eth-silo/README.md

     "poolFee": 1.0,
     // Pool fees beneficiary address (leave it blank to disable fee withdrawals) "poolFeeAddress": "",
-    // Donate 10% from pool fees to developers "donate": true,
     // Unlock only if this number of blocks mined back "depth": 120,
     // Simply don't touch this option